๐Ÿ’ตGrowth of the American Economy

 The Marshall Plan

-• Strategic economic diplomacy—aimed to prevent communist expansion by demonstrating capitalism's capacity for prosperity and cooperation
+• Strategic economic diplomacy: Aimed to prevent communist expansion by demonstrating capitalism's capacity for prosperity and cooperation.
+A stable, prosperous Western Europe was seen as a bulwark against Soviet influence.

-• Created lasting trade partnerships—rebuilt economies became major U.S. trading partners, establishing the foundation for transatlantic economic integration
+• Created lasting trade partnerships: Rebuilt economies became major U.S. trading partners and customers for American exports, establishing the foundation for transatlantic economic integration

 NAFTA (North American Free Trade Agreement)

-• Increased trade volume dramatically—North American trade tripled, but manufacturing job losses in certain U.S. sectors sparked lasting political backlash
+• Increased trade volume dramatically: North American trade roughly tripled, but manufacturing job losses in certain U.S. sectors (particularly in the Midwest and Southeast) sparked lasting political backlash

-Compare: The Marshall Plan vs. NAFTA—both aimed to strengthen economic ties with partner nations, but Marshall Plan aid was one-directional while NAFTA created reciprocal obligations.
-The Marshall Plan had clear Cold War strategic goals; NAFTA's rationale was purely economic efficiency.
+Compare: The Marshall Plan vs. NAFTA: Both aimed to strengthen economic ties with partner nations, but Marshall Plan aid flowed one direction (U.S. to Europe) while NAFTA created reciprocal obligations among all three countries.
+The Marshall Plan had clear Cold War strategic goals; NAFTA's rationale was primarily economic efficiency through comparative advantage.

 Quick Reference Table